lkaiser7/IS_V2/README.md

 # IS_V2
 Invasive Species Distribution Modeling in Hawaii

-A series of scripts to model global, regional, and local distributions of species using the R Statistcal Programming Software with the purpose to identify areas in Hawaii most vulnerable to invasive speces (see HOWTO_DIY file for instructions to use scripts)
+A series of scripts to model global, regional, and local distributions of species using the R Statistcal Programming Software with the purpose to identify areas in Hawaii most vulnerable to invasive speces (see HOWTO_DIY file for instructions)

 ABOUT THE SCRIPTS:
 ### 0_source_script_MASTER ###